gobicycle/bicycle/threat_model.md

 - T: constant burning of a certain amount of TON on fees
 - S: additional checks to predict the success of the transaction and additional messages in the audit log
 - D: made an additional check on the state of the cold wallet and checking the bounce flag for withdrawal

+#### Too frequent withdrawals from a hot wallet to a cold wallet
+- P: if you set only the maximum cutoff for funds on the hot wallet, then the withdrawal to the cold wallet will occur if this amount is exceeded, even if the amount of the excess is less than the amount of the withdrawal fee
+- T: there may be withdrawals of the amount of funds at which the amount of funds is unreasonably small, which will lead to unnecessary burning of funds on fees
+- S: it is necessary to set some delta between the amount of triggering the withdrawal to the cold wallet and the amount that will remain after the withdrawal
+- D: one more parameter has been added to the cutoffs - `hot_wallet_residual_balance`